 No fractional shares were issued as a result of the Reverse Stock Split.
 Instead, any fractional shares that would have resulted from the Reverse Stock Split were rounded up to the next whole number.
 As a result, a total of 34,846 shares of Class A Common Stock were issued and total of 1,230,246 shares of Class A Common Stock were outstanding as of December 31, 2023.
 The Reverse Stock Split affects all stockholders uniformly and did not alter any stockholder's percentage interest in our outstanding Common Stock, except for adjustments that may result from the treatment of fractional shares.
-The number of authorized shares of Common Stock and number of authorized shares of our Class B common stock were not changed.
+The number of authorized shares of Common Stock and number of authorized, issued, and outstanding shares of the preferred stock were not changed.